Hundreds Turn Up At Alabama Capitol To Protest Abortion Law

 — The Associated Press (@AP) May 20, 2019

-Speakers representing various strands of the pro-choice spectrum, from the American Civil Liberties Union, Planned Parenthood, Yellowhammer Fund and other organizations who denounced the law, spoke at the event attended by hundreds of protesters.
+Speakers representing various strands of the pro-choice spectrum, from the American Civil Liberties Union, Planned Parenthood, Yellowhammer Fund, and other organizations who denounced the law, spoke at the event attended by hundreds of protesters.
 Slogans like “my body, my choice!” and “vote them out!” rang through the air.
 According to the Associated Press, a rape victim also spoke at the protests.
 The new law would also make it mandatory for rape victims to carry children to term, and although such victims could look to courts in hopes of reprieve in individual cases, the fact is that it would make the whole affair a lot more arduous than it already is.

 Other states in the nation have also passed similar bills, but Alabama’s bill remains the most restrictive.